NaokiHori/SimpleNSSolver/README.rst

 3D simulation
 *************

-By default, this project simulates two-dimensional cases because they are easy to test.
+By default, this project simulates two-dimensional cases because they are easy to test and thus can be a good starting point.
-When the three-dimensional counterpart is needed, please checkout the ``3d`` branch.
+When the three-dimensional counterpart is needed, checkout the ``3d`` branch.
-Note that the ``main`` branch contains both dimensions, which is for me to develop both cases at the same time.
+Note that the ``main`` branch contains both dimensions, which is for the developers to maintain both cases at the same time.

 Please refer to the `examples`_, where several small-scale 3D simulations are attempted as a part of the continuous integration.